NativeScript/docs/content/guide/extending-classes-and-implementing-interfaces-android.md

 @nativescript/core ships with a default `androidx.appcompat.app.AppCompatActivity` implementation, that bootstraps the NativeScript application, without forcing users to declare their custom Activity in every project.
 In some cases you may need to implement a custom Android Activity.

-Create a new `activity.android.ts` or `activity.android.js` when using plain JS.
+Create a new `./src/activity.android.ts` or `./src/activity.android.js` when using plain JS.

 ::: info Note
 Note the `.android` suffix - we only want this file on Android.